Summary of Antifragile by Nassim Taleb

 Fragile VS robust VS antifragile.

-Always think in which category the things you are reading about here are.
+Always think in which of these categories the things you are reading about are.

 Eg: Not making any mistakes is fragile, on the left, and loving to make mistakes is on the right, antifragile.